 The mission of the Administrative Division is to provide consistent and effective administrative services and support to the employees and programs of the United States Attorney's Office for the Western District of Michigan.

 The Administrative Division is responsible for planning and executing a comprehensive range of administrative services which support office operations.
 In the areas of human resources management, financial management, systems and information management, and office services, the support provided by the Administrative Division is critical to the effective and efficient operations of our office.
 The Division is managed by the Administrative Officer (AO) who is the principal advisor to the United States Attorney and the District on administration.
 As the principal advisor to the District on administration, the AO provides guidance on the management and use of the District's financial, human, and physical resources, and on administrative policies, procedures, and practices.
-The Administrative Officer supervises a support staff of twelve employees in the following program areas:
+The Administrative Officer supervises a support staff of eleven employees in the following program areas:

 Personnel Management & Human Resources